eliseodesign/eliseodesign/README.md

 [Ver Portafolio web](https://eliseo.netlify.app/)

+I'M ELISEO 🤨

 Frontend Developer - Learning a bit of backend

-I'm a self-taught programmer and student of the technical career engineering in software development at the Escuela Superior Franciscana with experience in frontend web development, with knowledge also in backend frontend, with knowledge also in backend development.
+I'm a self-taught programmer and student of the technical career engineering in software development at the Escuela Superior Franciscana with experience in frontend web development, with knowledge also in backend development.

 <div align="center">